hkamran80/articles/markdown/articles/2023-04-24-installing-newer-python-amazon-ec2.md

 sudo yum install libffi-devel bzip2-devel
 ```

 One more dependency is needed: OpenSSL.
-If one was to try and install the `openssl-devel`
+The `openssl-devel` packaged included in
-package, they would be installing 1.0.7, but Python 3 currently requires 1.1.1 or
+the repositories with Amazon Linux 2 is 1.0.7, but Python 3 currently requires
-newer.
-To install this version, `openssl-devel` must be uninstalled first, then
+1.1.1 or newer.
+This version is available through the `openssl11-devel` package.
-replaced with `openssl11-devel`.
+To install it, uninstall `openssl-devel`, then install `openssl11-devel`.

 ```bash
 sudo yum uninstall openssl-devel